dualinventive/cordova-plugin-windows-webview/README.md

 	Note: To add multiple values to one header, add a header object with the same name and a different value to the array.

+- __refresh__: {boolean} Optional.
+Indicates the webview will be refreshed, clearing the cache, before navigating to the provided url.

 ## cordova.plugins.WindowsWebview.goBack

 Traverses backward once in the navigation stack of the webview if possible.